 - Also see Zoom Essential Features Guide

-The Canvas native Conferences (BBB) tool is available in all course sites.
+Alternate option is for to use Canvas native Conferences (BBB) tool is available in all course sites.

 - Instructors can assign students to groups.